Bikash Panji: Playing career

 Panji represented India at the 1984 Asian Cup.
 He also played club football for Mohun Bagan and East Bengal.
 He scored two goals (both against Bangladesh) during the 1986 World Cup Qualification, as India finished second with 7 points.
 He has scored 66 goals for East Bengal Club, and captained the team in 1988–89.
 In East Bengal, he had a lethal combination with Krishanu Dey in the 1980s.

+Panji made his debut in Santosh Trophy for the Railways team that finished second in 1982.
+After moving to Mohun Bagan the next year, he represented Bengal thereafter.